alphagov/paas-tech-docs/README.md

 Including files manually like this lets you specify the position they appear in the page.

+The sections in the documentation are controlled by the use of markdown headers, *not* the file structure.

 Avoid editing any of the following:

 + source/images/*